mariemkallel16/HAIM_PyCaret/README.md

 ```
 $ python run_experiments.py
 ```

-> **Warning**
->
-> The HAIM experiment performs 14324 evaluations (1023 evaluations for each of the chest pathologies prediction tasks and 2047 for the length-of-stay and 48h mortality).
-We didn't run the experiment but we approximate the execution time to 200 days run with the current implementation using only 10 CPUs.

-The experiments results (metrics values and figures) will be stored in the [``experiments``](experiments) directory where the name of each folder is structured as ``TaskName_NumberOfTheExperiment``
-(ex.
-Fracture_25).
-For each prediction task, the sources combination with the best AUC will be stored in the directory ``TaskName_best_experiment``.

 To reproduce the HAIM exepriment on one single predictive task, run the following command:
 ```